 The Women’s Committee sponsors a session at the EHS Annual Conference, subject to the approval of the Conference committee.

-The session must be proposed by the Chair of the Women’s Committee.
-The deadline for submissions is mid-September for the March/April conference.
+The session must be proposed by the chair of the Women’s Committee.
+The deadline for submissions is early September for the March/April conference.
 (Check the exact date as it can change.)
 The submission must be clearly marked as ‘Women’s Committee Session’ and, if accepted, must be marked as such on the conference programme as well.
 The Chair needs to check that this has been done.

 The session can be organised to promote women’s history, feminist perspectives, women’s careers in economic history or any combination thereof.
 Male speakers are not excluded, but it would be preferable to find female speakers and/or women’s history or feminist perspectives.
 Male speakers who study women’s history and/or have a feminist approach would be acceptable.
 The session organiser may decide to ask early career women to speak as this is one way of assisting them with their career.
 The proposed paper must be comparable in quality to other conference sessions.

 The session organiser must have the submission ready to send to the chair before the submission deadline.
 It is better to have some leeway in case rewriting is needed.
 It is also a good idea for the organiser to discuss the content and list of speakers with the chair in advance.
 Ideally potential organisers are found at Women’s Committee meetings and the topic is agreed upon by the committee.
 As the conference committee is not obliged to accept the session, the more time available for planning, the better.

 The session organiser should consider inviting women speakers who have not been to the EHS conference before.
 It is not necessary for them to be economic historians.
 The session is an opportunity to bring more women into the society.